Examples of Dental Clinic Names

 Anyone with marketing experience can tell you that when it comes to building a successful brand, your audience is a big part of the equation.

 Why?
 Because not every dental practice is suitable for every prospective patient.
 Think about it.
-A practice that caters to children is not a good match for a wealthy single man.
+A practice catering to children is unlikely to be a good match for a wealthy single man.
 A practice that specializes in high-priced concierge dentistry will not appeal to a middle-class family.

-For that reason, it is a good idea to choose a name that is likely to speak directly to the people in your target audience.
+For that reason, it is a good idea to choose a name that speaks directly to your target audience.
 Here are some examples.

-By contrast, check out this name (and logo) from a dental practice that specializes in treating kids:
+The name of this practice and its tagline convey to prospective patients that they can expect a luxury experience.
+By contrast, check out this name (and logo) from a dental practice that specializes in treating kids, Kool Smiles:

 6. Your Patients' Feelings